Dimmetrious/dmytro-project/README.md

 - jUnit5;
 - AssertJ;

-### For automation task I've chosen selenide instead of selenium because it's easier
+### For automation task I've chosen selenide instead of selenium because it's more flexible

-to implement:

 - Webriver configuration not needed;
 - Easy to pick browser (Chrome,Firefox,Opera);
 - You can work with elements directly including condition;